winprn/starknet-agent-kit/README.md

 </a>
 </p>

-A toolkit for creating AI agents that can interact with the Starknet blockchain, available both as an NPM package and a ready-to-use NestJS server.
+A toolkit for creating AI agents that can interact with the Starknet blockchain, available both as an NPM package and a ready-to-use NestJS server with a web interface.

 > ⚠️ **Warning**: This kit is currently under development.
 Use it at your own risk!
 Please be aware that sharing sensitive information such as private keys, personal data, or confidential details with AI models or tools carries inherent security risks.
 The contributors of this repository are **not responsible** for any loss, damage, or issues arising from its use.